 Tangier was very vibrant during the 1950’s when it was bursting with adventure devotees, poets and artists.
 Today the city still has its charms and touring through its old city.

 The imperial Marrakesh city located at the bottom of the snow-capped Atlas Mountains is a large, stunningnoisy city bursting with history.
 Some of the tourist attractions in this city include the Saadian Tombs, several bazaars (souqs), Marjorelle Gardens and theDjemma el Fna central square.

-Casablanca is the cosmopolitan, industrial and economic heart of Morocco and its largest city,.
-With a small, unassuming medina and a busy new city, adventure travellers arriving via Casablanca may be tempted to find the first train out to nearby Rabat.
+Casablanca is the cosmopolitan, industrial and economic heart of Morocco and its largest city.
+With a small, unassuming medina and a busy new city, adventure travelers arriving via Casablanca may be tempted to find the first train out to nearby Rabat.
 The awe-inspiring Hassan II Mosque and happening nightlife, however, are worth at least a day of any Moroccan itinerary.

 A laid back city that offers a welcome break from the tourist crush of neighbouring Fez.
 Was once an imperial capital and retains its extensive walls and an “old city” smaller yet similar to that of Fez.
 There are a number of vineyards in the area around Meknes.

 Merzouga is located near to the largest dunes of Morocco, the Erg Chebbi.
 This city is accessible by camel treks through the desert.
 Not only adventure travelers can discover and experiment the Bedouin way of life, but they can also get some memorable views of the Sahara desert.